-- Batman usually fights for an ill defined "Justice" like many of his contemporaries but in The Dark Knight Saga much of the plot is about Bruce exploring, discovering and refining his concept of justice and his boundaries (for example, Lucius challenges him on his decision to implement a nigh-omnipresent security system throughout Gotham and Bruce decides to retire it after the current crisis.)
+- In The Dark Knight Saga much of the plot is about Bruce exploring, discovering and refining his concept of justice and his boundaries. (for example, Lucius challenges him on his decision to implement a nigh-omnipresent security system throughout Gotham and Bruce decides to retire it after the current crisis).

 - Remarked on in Interesting Times when Rincewind explains why he doesn't support "worthy causes".
 He says they're much easier to pick up than another chance at life is, so why would he lay down his life for a cause?

 - Night Watch, wherein a rant by Sir Samuel results in the rebels fighting for truth, justice, freedom, reasonably-priced love (the seamstresses objected to the inclusion of "free love")... and a hard-boiled egg.
 The egg, at least, can be had by morning.
 Not that he gets to eat it.

 - Reacher Gilt in Going Postal loves to talk about freedom, but he really means "freedom for me".
 He certainly has no intention of letting Moist be free to run the post office while he has anything to say about it.
 Moist reads Gilt's statement to the Times and is awestruck at how Reacher has made the Concepts be Cheap.